manymoments/manymoments.github.io/_posts/2022-06-19-crusader-braodcast.markdown

 This protocol in words: The sender sends its signed message, parties wait for $\Delta$ time, and forward the first message they receive.
 They then wait for $\Delta$ more time, if they hear of any equivocation by the sender, they output $\bot$ and otherwise they output the value they heard from the sender (if they've heard any value).
 This protocol is also widely used as a building block in many consensus protocols and  distributed algorithms.

 ## Correctness
-Now we'd like to understand why this protocol works.
 As usual, the validity property is almost obviously true, while the true insight comes in the agreement property.

 ***Claim 1***: The protocol achieves Validity for any $n>f$.